GENERAL LINEAR MODELS - 2022/3

-- 3 x 1 hour lecture the first week and then 2 x 1 hour lectures per week x 10 weeks, with additional notes on white board to supplement the module handbook and Q + A opportunities for students
+- lectures with additional notes on white board to supplement the module handbook and Q + A opportunities for students

-- 1 x 1 hour practical session using R per week x 10 weeks to analyse data using the techniques learnt with lecturer/tutor walking around to support learning.
+- practical sessions using R to analyse data using the techniques learnt with lecturer/tutor walking around to support learning.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: MAT2002